 #10 – Pixelworks, Inc. (PXLW)

-Also, there is a very real problem with modern technology as it relates to what appears on our screens: the bridge between the graphics being process and then displayed on the screen is bottlenecked.
-If you are a gamer, your familiar with this issue on high end video cards.
+Also, there is a very real problem with modern technology as it relates to what appears on our screens: the bridge between the graphics being processed and then displayed on the screen is bottlenecked.
+If you are a gamer, your familiar with this issue on high-end video cards.
 To fix that, you need to get a monitor that is compliant with Nvidia’s G-sync technology.
-Pixelworks, though is working with all the manufacturers to provide an internal GPU/CPU to process the advanced images so they flow seamlessly from processor to screen.
+Pixelworks, though is working with all the manufacturers to provide an internal GPU/CPU to process the advanced images so they flow seamlessly from the processor to screen.